ciss84/Ps3Mfw/README.md

 # ps3mfw-builder-0.2.1-mod By haxxxen Update By Mugiwara
-extract ps3keys.rar replace all file and go
+# extract ps3keys.rar and replace all file and go

 modified version of toolboy's MFW-Builder (and original MFW-Builder 0.2.1)